PostHog/posthog.com/contents/blog/brand.md

 ## Doesn't this imply doing everything to a really high standard and a ridiculous workload?

 Yes.
-You can be iterative with it though - not everything was amazing on day one, but we'll keep improving and tweaking everything over time.
+You can be iterative with it, though.
+Not everything was amazing on day one, but we'll keep improving and tweaking everything over time.

 ## So get out there, and be bold